psaikido/hugle.uk/pages/suttas/mn/107-gopaka.md

 ---
-layout: suttas-mn
+layout: suttas
+nikaya: MN
-title: "MN 107 Ganakamoggallana Sutta: The whole path"
+title: "MN 107 Gaṇaka Moggallāna Sutta: The whole path"
 ---

-A discourse to Ganaka-Moggallana on a gradual training of a monk.
+A discourse to Gaṇaka Moggallāna on a gradual training of a monk.

 The steps laid out: